-While Texas A&M University at Galveston has many student organizations offering opportunities to students with many different interests, often a group of students will wish to start a new organization.
-The Office of Student Activities has implemented the following process in order to appropriately assess the request for recognition and to allow the organization the opportunity to participate in the recognition process.
+★ The Office of Student Activities has implemented the following process in order to appropriately assess how to start a new organization, and to allow the organization the opportunity to participate in the recognition process.
 The following steps will need to be taken:

-- 1. Come by the Office of Student Activities and discuss the feasibility of your desired student organization with a professional staff member. - 2.
-Find out how much interest there is among the student body.
+- Come by the Office of Student Activities and discuss the feasibility of your desired student organization with a professional staff member. - Find out how much interest there is among the student body.
 It might be helpful to schedule a meeting to find out how many other people share your interests.
 You should meet ahead of time with the Office of Student Activities to schedule a location and have flyers and emails approved.
-Keep a list of all students showing interest and their contact information for your records. - 3.
-Once you know that you have other students to join the organization, start working on a constitution.
-For an example constitution that includes all TAMUG Student Activities requirements, please see http://www.tamug.edu/stuact/studentorgs/Docs/How%20to%20Write%20a%20C onstitution.pdf.
-Once you have completed a draft, bring it by the Office of Student Activities so a staff member can review it with you. - 4.
-Every student organization must have a faculty or staff advisor.
-Before selecting an advisor, consult with the Office of Student Activities to determine if your organization will be a Sponsored Organization.
-Sponsored Organizations will be assigned a full-time professional staff member whose job description designates them as the primary advisor to the sponsored organization.
-Sponsored organizations are those considered critical to the mission and culture of the university.
-These organizations are inherently linked to the university because of their role in representing TAMU or in presenting events that are considered an integral part of the institution.
-Sponsored organizations routinely present events for the campus and broader community, and typically have a close relationship with a university department or office.
-The activities and events of these organizations are considered to involve a higher level of complexity because of their scope and perceived association with the university.
+Keep a list of all students showing interest and their contact information for your records. - Once you know that you have other students to join the organization, start working on a constitution.
+Upon completion of a draft, bring it by the Office of Student Activities so a staff member can review it with you. - Every student organization must have a faculty or staff advisor, think about what qualities you would like in an advisor.
+Does this person need to have any special skills?
+When you solicit this person's time, make sure that you make it clear to them what your expectations are. - Once you find your advisor, register as a new organization on The Wheelhouse, this requires you to give the purpose of your organization, who can join, and what activities you will engage in. - After your application is complete, bring a copy of your constitution signed by an officer and your advisor to the Office of Student Activities. - If your organization is approved, you will need to hold officer elections and turn in a list of those elected to the Office of Student Activities.
+These officers will be required to attend Officer Training sessions to learn about the procedures for managing a student organization.